cdent/gabbi/CONTRIBUTING.md

 Gabbi gets better because of the contributions from the people who use it.
 These contributions come in many forms:

-* Joining the #gabbi channel on Freenode IRC at freenode.net and having a chat.
+* Joining the #gabbi channel on OFTC IRC at irc.oftc.net and having a chat.
 * Improvements to make the documentation more complete, more correct and typo free.